EvoHull/Tapirs/docs/About/design.md

 ### demultiplexed
 We assume your raw data has already been demultiplexed and exists as .fastq.gz format files in a directory specified in the `config.yaml` file.
 Since de-multiplexing is different in different laboratories we treat this as a separate workflow.
 ### databases
 The databases required will depend on the type of analyses to be carried out.
 At present we recommend DNA databases for blast, kraken and sintax.
-You will also need taxonomy information (often called taxdump).
+You will also need taxonomy information (often called new_taxdump) which is downloaded from the NCBI.
 ## documentation
 /docs contains the documentation for Tapirs, built with [mkdocs](https://www.mkdocs.org/).
 ## rules